Kontinental Hockey League: 2009–2014

 In the 2009–10 season, Avtomobilist Yekaterinburg joined the KHL and Khimik Voskresensk was transferred to a lower league.
 In the 2010–11 season, Yugra Khanty-Mansiysk joined the league.

 After several attempts by teams from Central Europe and Scandinavia to join the KHL, expansion beyond the borders of the former Soviet Union was finally realized in 2011.
 Lev Poprad, a newly founded team based in Poprad, Slovakia was admitted to the league.
 But after only one season, Lev was replaced by a team of the same name, Lev Praha, from Prague, Czech Republic, while Slovan Bratislava from Bratislava, Slovakia and Ukraine's Donbass from Donetsk joined the KHL as expansion teams for the 2012–13 season.
 Lev and Slovan qualified for the playoffs in their first KHL season.

 In 2013, Medveščak from Zagreb, Croatia, previously playing in the Austrian Hockey League, and Russian expansion team Admiral Vladivostok joined the league, thus expanding the league even further.
 The league comprised 28 teams during the 2013–14 season, of which 21 were based in Russia and 7 located in the other countries.

 In 2014, Finnish team Jokerit from Helsinki, Lada Togliatti (which previously played in the league), and newly created team HC Sochi joined the league.
-However, HC Donbass did not play in the league for the 2014–15 season, due to the Russian intervention in Ukraine, but had intended to rejoin later.
+However, HC Donbass did not play in the league for the 2014–15 season, due to the Russia's involvement in the Donbas war in Ukraine, but had intended to rejoin later.
 Two other teams, Lev Praha and Spartak Moscow, also withdrew from the 2014–15 season due to financial problems.

 2015–2019

 Prior to the 2015–16 season, Atlant Moscow Oblast withdrew from the KHL due to financial issues, while Spartak Moscow returned after a one-year hiatus.
 The newly created Chinese club HC Kunlun Red Star from Beijing was admitted for the 2016–17 season.
+Kunlun was established as part of China’s efforts to prepare a competitive national team for the 2022 Winter Olympics in Beijing.

 Prior to the 2017–18 season, Medveščak Zagreb withdrew from the league to rejoin the Austrian league and Metallurg Novokuznetsk was sent down to the VHL.

 After the end of the 2018–19 season, HC Slovan Bratislava withdrew from the KHL due to financial issues to rejoin the Slovak Tipsport Liga.

 2020–present

 On 24 February 2022, Finnish club Jokerit announced the team would withdraw from the league for the remainder of the season, including the playoffs, due to the 2022 Russian invasion of Ukraine.
 On 27 February 2022, Latvian club Dinamo Riga announced that they too would withdraw for the same reasons.

+Prior to the 2023–24 season, HC Lada Togliatti rejoined the KHL.